-Our revenue growth for the three months ended March 31, 2017 was % as compared to pro forma revenue for the three months ended March 31, 2016.
+Our revenue growth for the three months ended March 31, 2017 was 1.4% as compared to pro forma revenue for the three months ended March 31, 2016.
+Excluding Newsday, our year-over-year revenue growth for the three months ended March 31, 2017 was 3.8%.
 We believe we can continue growing our revenue by increasing market penetration of our services (particularly broadband), driving continued growth in B2B services, launching new services, gaining market share from competitors due to the high quality and value of our services and leveraging improved customer satisfaction to sell additional services.

 We believe we are one of the most profitable and cash flow generative broadband communications and video services providers in the United States.
-Our Adjusted EBITDA margin has increased from % for the three months ended March 31, 2016 on a pro forma basis giving effect to the Optimum Acquisition to % for the three months ended March 31, 2017.
-Combined with our revenue growth, this translates into a % year-over-year Adjusted EBITDA growth.
-See "Summary Historical and

-Pro Forma Financial Data" for additional information regarding Adjusted EBITDA, including a reconciliation of Adjusted EBITDA to net income.
-As of December 31, 2016, we have realized a substantial portion of the total \$1.1 billion in operating cost savings we announced that we would achieve over the three-year period following the Acquisitions.
-For the three months ended March 31, 2017, our capital expenditures as a percentage of revenue was %, which we believe is one of the lowest among our U.S. industry peers, even as we increased our investments in network and service capabilities.
-The ratio of our Adjusted EBITDA less capital expenditures to revenue for the three months ended March 31, 2017 was %, implying that for each dollar of Adjusted EBITDA that we realized in that quarter we generated approximately \$ of Adjusted EBITDA less capital expenditures, which we believe exceeds the performance of our U.S. industry peers.
+Our Adjusted EBITDA margin has increased from 32.7% for the three months ended March 31, 2016 on a pro forma basis giving effect to the Optimum Acquisition to 40.8% for the three months ended March 31, 2017.
+Combined with our revenue growth, this translates into a 27% year-over-year Adjusted EBITDA growth.
+See "Summary Historical and Pro Forma Financial Data" for additional information regarding Adjusted EBITDA, including a reconciliation of Adjusted EBITDA to net income.
+As of March 31, 2017, based on an analysis of our current operating expenses, we believe we have realized a substantial portion of the total \$1.1 billion in operating cost savings we announced that we would achieve over the three-year period following the Acquisitions.
+For the three months ended March 31, 2017, our capital expenditures as a percentage of revenue was 11.2%, which we believe is one of the lowest among our U.S. industry peers, even as we increased our investments in network and service capabilities.
+The ratio of our Adjusted EBITDA less capital expenditures to revenue for the three months ended March 31, 2017 was 30%, implying that for each dollar of revenue that we realized in that quarter we generated approximately \$0.30 of Adjusted EBITDA less capital expenditures, which we believe exceeds the performance of our U.S. industry peers.
 We believe our profitability, capital efficiency and cash generation profile, which is among the highest in the industry, results from a number of factors, including our focus on operational efficiency derived from the Altice Way, the advanced state of our HFC network infrastructure, our highly clustered network footprint and our customer base with relatively high ARPU and low churn.